 How to Keep Your Dog Safe This 4th of July

-The 4th of July is a really loud holiday and all of the noise and the bright, flashing lights has a tendency to put dogs on edge.
-So, if you plan to celebrate with your best friend, here are four tips from the experts at Pets Best that you can follow to keep him safe and happy this Independence Day:
+The 4th of July is a REALLY loud holiday and all of the noise and the bright, flashing lights has a tendency to put dogs on edge.
+So, if you plan to celebrate with your best friend, here are four tips from the experts at Pets Best that you can follow to keep him safe and happy this Independence Day.

-2. Keep Your Dog in a Quiet Room.
-If your dog starts seriously freaking out, get inside the house right away, close the blinds and turn on the radio or the TV to drown out the noise and calm down your pup.
+If your dog starts seriously freaking out, get inside the house right away, close the blinds, and turn on the radio or TV to drown out the noise and calm down your pup.